komjaur/runescape-clone-study-js-html-css-web/README.md

 - `entities.js` contains items, inventories, units and combat helpers.
 - `adventure.js` drives the timed adventure encounters.
 - `main.js` wires everything together and updates the page.

+## Server Setup

+The project now includes a small PHP backend for user logins.
+Configure `php/db.php` with your MySQL credentials and run the SQL in `php/schema.sql` to create the required table.
+Start a PHP server and open `php/login.php` to begin.

 ## Recent Improvements